seamusmacg/readreview/README.md

 ### Features
 - Home page - contains callout section which points to the catalogue which is the main feature of the site.
 It also contains an About Section which explains the site
 - Catalogue page - the primary functionality of the site is presented here.
 All the books in the catalogue are shown here including reviews submitted by users.
-It is on this page where users can interact with the catalogue - deleting. editing etc.
+It is on this page where users can interact with the catalogue - deleting, editing etc.
 - Profile - this page contains information about the user currently logged into the site.
 - Submit Book - Here users can submit a book to the catalogue by filling out a form.
 - Register - Visitors can register with the site by filling register form